conduktor/conduktor-docs/docs/gateway/concepts/01-Gateway.md

 You can use all the Kafka security protocols; `PLAINTEXT`, `SASL_PLAINTEXT`, `SASL_SSL` and `SSL`.
 For these security protocols we support all SASL mechanisms; `PLAIN`, `SCRAM SHA`, `OAuthBearer`, `Kerberos` etc.

-There are two ways of providing your configuration on how to connect to Kafka : envrionement variables and properties configuration file.
+There are two ways of providing your configuration on how to connect to Kafka: environment variables and properties configuration file.

 ## Environment variables